aarontgrogg/NoLoJS/README.md

 Reduce the JS Workload with no- or lo-JS options.

 > **I have nothing against JS**, but it has better things to do \
-> than manage your accordions and offscreen nav menus...
+> than manage your accordions and nav menus...

 For years, JavaScript has been the web's workhorse.
 If HTML and CSS couldn't do something, we used JavaScript.